Ruby Bridal Boutique opens at historic building in New Milford

 “I was in a lot of weddings as there was a spurt of my friends getting married,” Eng said.
 “I didn’t think the boutiques around here were as personal as they could have been.
 If you’re spending $10,000 on a wedding dress, you get Champagne and other special treatment.
 I think all brides deserve that no matter what they are spending.
 I saw a void to fill.”

 Eng sells dresses from a handful of designers and her prices typically range from about $1,000 to $6,000.
 She also sells handbags, shoes, hair accessories and veils, which she makes with the help of her mother and grandfather, who is 93.
 They recently sewed a custom-made, 20-foot veil.

 Eng has about 70 dresses in stock from designers Sophia Tolli, Olia Zavozina, Barbara Kavchok, Love Found True and Lillian West.
 Olia Zavozina and Barbara Kavchok are American designers and the dresses are made in the U.S.

 “Brides come here and we open the Champagne or prosecco and they can look at the dresses,” Eng said.
 “They and their friends or mother can relax on the couch and the changing room is right here.
 It’s a nice bonding experience for the girls and their moms.”

 Eng said some recent trends in the bridal dress industry include sleeves, lace, the off-the-shoulder look and dresses with a separate skirt so brides can be more comfortable and have a different look at the reception.

 “It’s a perfect fit for that space.
 It speaks to the elegance of the property in a lot of ways,” Mammano said.
-“I had a few offers to purchase the building, but I wasn’t interested in selling.
-It took about four months (to lease), but I was happy to wait to get the right tenants.”
+“I was happy to wait to get the right tenants.”

 “I hope she does because I want her to do well,” Mammano said.